mygn-l/verilog-demo/README.md

 # Running

 `cd` into the downloaded folder and run:
-`iverilog -o testbench testbench.v adder.v`
+`iverilog -o testbench testbench.v ./arithmetic-logic/fulladder.v`

 Then run `vvp testbench`.